juriadams/league-toolkit/README.md

 ## Design

-For the design of the app, we wanted to stick to the clean and flawless design of the LCU itself, as you can see on the [preview page](https://github.com/4dams/LeagueToolkit/blob/master/PREVIEWS.md) of this repository or simply in the app itself.
+For the design of the app, we wanted to stick to the clean and flawless design of the LCU, as you can see on the [preview page](https://github.com/4dams/LeagueToolkit/blob/master/PREVIEWS.md) of this repository or simply in the app itself.

 ## Development Progress